barry-ha/Griduino/docs/ASSEMBLY.md

 <h2>9.
 Disclaimer</h2>

 The information provided is for general education and entertainment.
 We hope you learn from this and enjoy your hobbies in a safe manner with this new GPS information available at a glance.
-We take no responsibility for your assembly and construction, nor for how you use these devices.
+We take no responsibility for your assembly and construction, nor for how you use this device and information.

 **Do not adjust Griduino while driving**.
 Keep your full attention on the road and the traffic around you.
-We can not be held responsible for any property or medical damages caused by these projects.
+We can not be held responsible for any damage of any sort associated with these projects.
 You are advised to check your local laws and consult professionals for any project involving electricity, assembly or mounting accessories in your vehicle.

 Many areas restrict where and how you are allowed to mount items around your dashboard.
 You are advised to drive in a safe and legal manner, consistent with all local laws, safety rules and good common sense.

-You must accept that you and you alone are responsible for your safety and safety of others in all aspects of driving with and using a Griduino.
+You must accept that you and you alone are responsible for the safety of yourself and others in all aspects of driving with and using a Griduino.